leekm-km/AI-Taro/replit.md

     - **Interactive Follow-up System**: Features a "추가 질문하기" (Ask Additional Questions) button that transitions to "광고보고 추가질문하기" (Watch Ad to Ask Additional Questions), with a chat input field and full conversation history maintained for context-aware AI responses.

 **Technical Implementations:**
 - **Frontend (Flutter)**: Utilizes `TarotCard`, `SelectedCard`, `FortuneCategory` models, and dedicated pages for each step of the user flow (`FortuneCategoryPage`, `QuestionPage`, `CardSelectionPage`, `CardRevealPage`, `AdPlaceholderPage`, `ResultPage`).
 JSON assets are loaded for tarot card data, and random shuffling with orientation assignment is implemented.
+Uses `flutter_markdown` package to render GPT responses with text formatting (bold, italic) via `MarkdownBody` widget.
 - **Backend (FastAPI)**: Employs `SelectedCardData` and `TarotRequest` Pydantic models for robust data validation.
 System prompts are enhanced for character tone enforcement, explicit provision of card meanings to GPT, and injection of fortune category context.
 A `/api/tarot/followup` endpoint is implemented for conversational continuity.
+Category-specific focus includes all 8 fortune categories (general, wealth, love, marriage, career, education, health, relationship).
 - **Deployment**: Configured for autoscale deployment with `flutter build web --release` and `uvicorn ai_taro_oppa.backend.main:app --host 0.0.0.0 --port 5000`.

 ### External Dependencies